 It provides a safe and supportive space for parents to think about and express their emotions about their child or young person's feelings and/or behaviour on a wide range of issues, so that we can think together about practical solutions that might help.

 Toys and where appropriate, drawing materials, will be provided for your child's use during his/her therapy sessions.

 To find out more, please see my website at:

-and then email or phone me for a free 15 minute consultation.
+and then email or phone me and leave your name and contact number for a free 15 minute consultation.